mtkresearch/FishLeg/README.md

 </p>

 ## Overview
-This Library contain the oficial PyTorch implementation of the  “Fisher-Legendre” (FishLeg) optimizer as introduced in - [Fisher-Legendre (FishLeg) optimization of deep neural networks ] (https://openreview.net/pdf?id=c9lAOPvQHS)
+This library contains the official PyTorch implementation of the "Fisher-Legendre" (FishLeg) optimizer as introduced in - [Fisher-Legendre (FishLeg) optimization of deep neural networks ] (https://openreview.net/pdf?id=c9lAOPvQHS)
-FishLeg is a learnt second other optimization method and thanks to its generality, we expect FishLeg to facilitate the handling of a variety neural network architectures.
-The main goal of the library is to provide researchers and developers with an easy-to-use implementation of the FishLeg optimizer and curvature estimator.
+FishLeg is a learnt second-order optimization method that uses natural gradients and ideas from Legendre-Fenchel duality to learn a direct and efficiently evaluated model for the product of the inverse Fisher with any vector in an online manner.
+Thanks to its generality, we expect FishLeg to facilitate handling various neural network architectures.
+The library's primary goal is to provide researchers and developers with an easy-to-use implementation of the FishLeg optimizer and curvature estimator.
 ## Installation

 ## Usage